Shermaine Martina

-Shermaine Dacildes Efraim Martina (born 14 April 1996) is a Curaçaoan professional footballer who currently plays as a midfielder for the Curaçao national team.
+Shermaine Dacildes Efraim Martina (born 14 April 1996) is a Curaçaoan professional footballer who plays as a midfielder for Belgian Division 2 club Tongeren, and the Curaçao national team.

 Club career

 He made his professional debut in the Eerste Divisie for MVV on 7 August 2015 in a game against Helmond Sport.
 His contract with MVV expired in July 2020.

-In March 2021, Martina joined North Carolina in USL League One.
+In March 2021, Martina joined North Carolina FC in USL League One.

+After being without a club for nearly two years, Martina signed with Belgian Division 2 club Tongeren in October 2023, with the contract effective from 1 January 2024.

 International career

 Shermar made his international debut for the Curaçao national football team in a 1–1 friendly tie with Bolivia on 23 March 2018.

 Personal

-He is a twin brother of Shermar Martina, who plays for MVV Maastricht.
+He is a twin brother of Shermar Martina, also a professional footballer.